 In the spirit of the HCOM program, the HCB3 Conference is planned to be nearly asynchronous and driven by participants’ interests.
-Two types of presentations are planned: submitted presentations and three featured keynote presentations.
+Two types of presentations are planned: submitted presentations and one featured keynote presentation.

-The submitted presentations will be available from the morning of the first day (February 28, 2018) until the evening of March 9, 2018 for reactions by registered participants.
-Both the reaction commentary sections and the presentations themselves will be available for an indefinite period following March 2, but the discussion boards close after March 10.
-Participants will have an opportunity to rate the presentations so we may make a top-paper award based on those ratings after March 10.
+The submitted presentations will be available from the morning of the first day (February 25, 2019) until March 8 for reactions by registered participants.
+Participants will have an opportunity to rate the presentations so we may make a top-paper award based on those ratings after March 1.

-The featured keynotes will be recorded and streamed on February 28, March 1, and March 2 at Noon CST for real-time viewing and reactions from remote participants for about one hour immediately following the presentations until 1:30 pm.
+The featured keynote will be recorded and streamed February 25 at 3:30 pm CST for real-time viewing and reactions from remote participants for about one hour immediately following the presentation.

 When will a schedule of the presentations be released?
 Will it be posted to the website or sent out to participants?

 The titles are posted on the Program page.
 The presentations will be available for viewing from the morning of February 25 onward, and the comment windows will be open all day February 25, 26, 27, and March 1 until the end of the day on March 8.
 During that time, presenters/authors are welcome to reply to comments.

 How long are presentations supposed to be?
 Should they be an hour in length?